UK police cells not to be used for under 18s from December

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LONDON: During the 11 years 2004/05 – 2014/15, 82% of people who died in or following police custody had some link to alcohol and/or drugs.
+During the 11 years 2004/05 – 2014/15, 82% of people who died in or following police custody in the UK had some link to alcohol and/or drugs.
 Overall, 49% of those who died had alcohol and/or drug related factors identified specially as a cause of death in a post- mortem examination.

 The government has announced a ban to use of police cells for under 18s in mental health crises from this December.
 “Legal aid will be awarded to families in case of death in police custody,” says an official notification.